 - A journal documenting the pain or discomfort you experience on a daily basis.
 This provides first-hand information of your experiences and may benefit your case.

 Furthermore, if you have seen more than one general practitioner or specialist about your injury, collect records from each doctor you have visited.
 The more documentation you have to prove the severity of your injury, the more likely you are to be awarded compensation.

 What Happens Before and During the Workers' Compensation Hearing

-During the hearing, you can expect to answer a multitude of questions, including those about your work history and medical history.
+During the hearing, you can expect to be asked a multitude of questions, including those about your work history and medical history.
 This can give the Deputy Workers’ Compensation Commissioner assigned to hear your case the best possible understanding of the circumstances that led to your injury and its effects.
 It is important that you answer all questions truthfully and to the best of your knowledge to avoid any problems in the future.

 Receiving Compensation for Your Injuries

-Consult a legal professional before your hearing.
+Protect your rights and consult a legal professional before your hearing.
 The workers’ compensation attorneys at Walker, Billingsley & Bair are ready to listen to your case, help you file a claim for compensation, and represent you in any disputes and workers' compensation hearings that may arise.
 Call us today in Des Moines at 888-435-9886 to set up a free consultation.